 - The Devil’s Punchbowl Falls can be ebb to a trickle when it hasn’t rained in a while, but don’t worry if it’s a slow day when you visit.
 The steep gorge with colourful layers of rock that encircles the falls is photo-worthy in and of itself and dates back a million years.

 - On a clear day, you can see the Toronto skyline from the observation platform

 - If you’re wondering about the 10 metre high steel cross, it was constructed in 1966 by a local resident to “bring light to the community.”

 Parking and Proximity to Falls

-- The conservation area parking lot, located off Ridge Road, is $5 a day and a very short distance to the viewing platform (around 200 metres or a two-minute walk).
+- Paid parking is available at the conservation area parking lot, located off of Ridge Road and is located a very short distance to the viewing platform (around 200 metres or a two-minute walk).

 - There is a short path from the parking lot off Ridge Road to the viewing platform.

 - The Devil’s Punchbowl Conservation Authority is part of the Dofasco 2000 Trail, an 11.5 kilometre trail through upper Stoney Creek.
 It passes through rural countryside of Stoney Creek with a boardwalk trail passing through the Vinemount South Swamp, the biggest natural forest area south of the Niagara Escarpment.

 - Experience 19th century life at Battlefield House Museum & Park, a living history museum with 32 acres of parkland.